Forensic Science BSc (Hons)

 You will be taught via a combination of lectures, workshops, seminars and group tutorials including use of problem-based learning and case studies.

 Forensic laboratory sessions take place in the immersive crime scene simulation houses, outdoor search and decomposition facilities, as well as a realistic mock courtroom4, where you will gain first-hand experience in collecting, preserving, analysing and presenting forensic evidence.
-Students will also be supported by a variety of online resources and the virtual learning environment.
+You will also be supported by a variety of online resources and the virtual learning environment.

 Teaching contact hours